 OK, this recipe might be a little more Tex-Mex than Mexican, but there’s no doubt that this Red River Margarita takes some spicy hints from Mexican cuisine.
 Try it with grapefruit or blood orange juice and don’t forget the jalapeños!

 This tequila drink was inspired by the paloma, but it uses fresh grapefruit juice instead of the bubbly soda version.
 To balance out the tart flavors, our friends at Gastronom sweeten the drink with a homemade rosemary simple syrup—which is really simple to make.

 This thick and creamy Mexican hot chocolate recipe is so good, I’m tempted to serve it for dessert!
 Our friends at Mexico in my Kitchen use masa harina corn flour to thicken the chocolate and create the perfect texture for this non-alcoholic drink.

 Like most of our favorite warm drinks, this fruity punch is typically served at Christmastime, but we think it tastes delicious all year long!
 It’s slightly reminiscent of a sangria, except it’s served warm with whole fruit in the cup.
 You’ll love the combination of guava, apples, pears, oranges, tamarind and hibiscus.
 Serve each mug with a splash of rum or brandy, if you like.

-These fresh fruit drinks are the ultimate refresher.
+Hello, watermelon agua fresca!
+These non-alcoholic Mexican drinks are the ultimate refresher.
 All you need is the fruit of your choice, a touch of sweetener and some lime juice.
 Blend it up with water and garnish the drink with a few mint leaves.